alarmfox/linux-av/README.md

 ## Goals
 * Implement some sort of real-time protection
 * Introduce a kernel module to inspect both network traffic and programs using eBPF
-* Implement a systray GUI to control the application
+* Implement a systray and a GUI to control the application
 * Merge different signatures and rule sources